Dirac surface states, multiorbital dimerization and superconductivity in Nb- and Ta-based A15 compounds: Results

 \subsection{Thickness dependence of the electronic and superconducting properties in Nb$_3$Sn thin films}

 We calculate the DOS as a function of the thickness to asses the superconducting properties of the Nb$_3$Sn thin film.
 The electronic properties reported in this subsection were calculated with the computational framework described in Appendix C. In Fig. \ref{Thickness_DOS}(a-e), we show the DOS calculated for the bulk and for the stoichiometric slabs with different thicknesses.
 The DOS as a function of the thickness is reported in Fig. \ref{Thickness_DOS}(f), we observe a decreasing value of the DOS when the thickness got reduced, this will reflect in a reduction of the critical temperature for the thin films of Nb$_3$Sn.
 For ultra-thin films, the DOS is reduced approximately by half with respect to the bulk value.
+Consequently, the observed decline in superconductivity in films with reduced thickness can be explained by a weakening of the DOS.
+While the large DOS in three dimensions can be attributed to the presence of the van Hove singularities\cite{Labb1967}, in two dimensions we observed a smoothing of the van Hove singularity.
 These calculations show that Nb$_3$Sn has a different behavior due to its complex band structure properties compared to other BCS superconductors like V, Ta or Nb where one normally finds that, as soon as the thin film thickness is equal or greater than the coherence length, $T_c$ is very close to the bulk $T_c$.
 The experimental superconducting critical temperature of the thin films strongly depends on the sample quality, of the substrate and usually tends to reduce with the thickness reduction.\cite{ILIN2010953,Asano88}